mjhcodes/foodcartcity/README.md

 - Keep it sleek and efficient

 ## Current Features
-- Displays all of the food carts in the database with pagination
+- Displays all of the food carts in the database with pagination option
-- Clickability for additional information
+- Clickability for additional cart information, such as address, cuisine type, contact info and social links
 - Ability to search by name, cuisine or neighborhood
 - User registration system